TeachBooks/deploy-book-workflow/README.md

 - Optionally preprocess branches using the [`teachbooks` package](https://github.com/TeachBooks/TeachBooks).
 - Converting branch-names to well-defined URLs
 - Customizable settings on where the books should be deployed including alias for branch-names and selection of one branch to be deployed on root.
 The workflow will gives warnings if these setting are ill-defined or conflicting.
 Although aliases are not allowed by GitHub Pages, it seems you can use one alias, but not more.
-- Redirects the root directory to one of the branches or copy one of the brnaches to root.
+- Redirects the root directory to one of the branches or copy one of the branches to root.
+- Adds an 'archived'-banner to old branches / branches of previous years.

 The [TeachBooks template book](https://github.com/TeachBooks/template) uses this functionality for example: The workflow `call-deploy-book.yml` calls the `deploy-book.yml` workflow, which builds the Jupyter books at the calling repository for all branches, and deploys them via GitHub Pages.